snimishgoa/Session7Assignment1/README.md

 text box in the title.

 ## Output
-Check the Screenshot_output.PNG to see the running output.
+Check the file Screenshot_output.PNG to see the running output.